 The exact figure is going to depend on what you want your app to do.
 More features will require more time spent designing a coherent experience.

-At Builder Studio we use an AI-powered approach that means your costs and timeline are worked out instantly by AI before you start.
+At Builder Studio we use an AI-powered approach that means your costs are worked out instantly and timelines are estimated by AI before you start.
 You choose the features you want, share any design ideas and our team of designers and app developers handle the rest.

 2. How to future proof your design?